Watch the video to learn more about:

 The sanctions available to the courts include unlimited fines, publicity orders and remedial orders.

-The main defence to criminal charges under health and safety legislation is that the particular duty has not been breached.
+The primary defence to criminal charges under health and safety legislation is that the particular duty has not been breached.
 This is a matter of fact for absolute duties but arguable for those duties qualified by terms such as ‘so far as is reasonably practicable’, ‘reasonable’ or ‘practicable.’

 Note: the onus of proving that the duty has been fulfilled rests with the accused, not the prosecution.

-In some cases, it may be possible for the accused to argue that he is not the duty holder (e.g. employer or a person who has control of premises).
+In some cases, it may be possible for the accused to argue that he is not the duty holder (e.g. an employer or a person who has control of premises).